akm-akm/akm-whatsapp-bot/Readme.md

 BOT_MODERATORS=
 ```

-`COINMARKETCAP_API_KEY` The API key of CoinMarketCap for crypto market data.
+`COINMARKETCAP_API_KEY` The API key of CoinMarketCap for crypto market data
-`WEBSITE_PASSWORD` The password you want to keep for the website.
+`WEBSITE_PASSWORD` The password you want to keep for the website
-`KEEPSAVEIT_API` The API key of KeepSaveIt for downloading the Pinterest videos.
+`KEEPSAVEIT_API` The API key of KeepSaveIt for downloading the Pinterest videos
-`OWNER_NUMBER` The Whatsapp number of the owner of the bot.
+`OWNER_NUMBER` The Whatsapp number of the owner of the bot
-`DAILY_LIMIT` The maximum number of replies that the bot will give to any user daily.
+`DAILY_LIMIT` The maximum number of replies that the bot will give to any user daily
-`DAILY_GROUP_LIMIT` The maximum number of replies that the bot will give to any group daily.
+`DAILY_GROUP_LIMIT` The maximum number of replies that the bot will give to any group daily
 `HOSTING_PLATFORM` The hosting platform you want to host the bot on.
-The only supported ones are heroku and qovery.
+The only supported ones are heroku and qovery
-`MIN_GROUP_SIZE` The minimum number of members in a group for the bot to be added to it.
+`MIN_GROUP_SIZE` The minimum number of members in a group for the bot to be added to it
 `BOT_MODERATORS` The bot's moderators must be separated by a comma and the numbers must be in the following format: `[cc][number]` eg: `919744******`

-###To get the connection URL there are two ways
+### To get the connection URL there are two ways

 ## 💻 Running